Physio takeover: could advanced therapists replace doctors for minor ER injuries?

 Summary

-This study looked at whether specially trained physiotherapists can safely diagnose and treat non-urgent muscle and joint problems in the emergency department, just like doctors.
-Over 100 adults with back pain, sprains, or similar issues were randomly assigned to see either a physiotherapist or a resident doctor.
-The goal was to see how often their decisions matched those of a senior doctor, to find out if this new approach could help reduce wait times and free up doctors for more serious cases.
+This study looked at whether specially trained physiotherapists can safely diagnose and treat non-urgent muscle and joint problems (like back pain or sprains) in the emergency room.
+102 adults with these issues were randomly assigned to either a physiotherapist or a resident doctor.
+Senior doctors then checked if the physiotherapists' decisions matched the standard of care.
+The goal was to see if this new model could help reduce wait times and free up doctors for more serious cases.

 Disclaimer